hiviah/dns-scraper/README.md

   SERVFAIL (up to 10 minute timeouts were observed for single RR)
 - some records may be duplicated in DB if they are present in multiple responses (e.g. NSEC RRs)
-- every scanned FQDN is expected to have NS record (otherwise it'll get skipped).
-You need to modify DnsScanThread if this behavior is undesired.